rnietoe/Training/docs/AWS/01-Introduction.md

 ## CloudFront

-**`AWS CloudFront`** distribution is a collection of Edge Locations.
-CloudFront content is **cached** in Edge Locations.
+**`AWS CloudFront`** distribution is a collection of Edge Locations caching content is **cached**.
 This allows you to distribute content using a worldwide network of edge locations that provide low latency and high data transfer speeds.
+It can serve both dynamic and static content.

+Create custom error pages for the Amazon CloudFront distribution for displaying a static error page if the website becomes unavailable.

 * From `AwS CloudFront` select `Create Distribution`
 * The CloudFront origin can be an S3 bucket, an EC2 instance, an ELB or Route53.
 * We can restrict viewer access using signed URLs for individual files or signed cookies for multiple files.
 Netflix or CloudGuru samples.
-    * **OAI** - Origin Access Identity
+    * **OAI** (Origin Access Identity) to restrict access to AWS S3 Content
     * If the origin is EC2 then use CloudFront Signed url
     * If the origin is S3 then use S3 signed url
 * We can `create invalidations` to remove origin objets on the edge location
 * To delete a CloudFront distribution, you have to disable it first.
 This process takes 15 minutes
 * Pricing depends on: